The Question We're Not Asking

 The legislation would need to establish several components:

 The adjustment formula.
 Codified in the statute with explicit mathematical terms.
-The formula would take as inputs: the national displacement rate (measured by BLS), AI-sector revenues (measured by SEC filings and IRS data), lost federal tax receipts from displaced workers, and the target UBI amount (indexed to median income).
+The formula would take as inputs: the national displacement rate (measured by BLS), AI-sector revenues (measured by SEC filings and IRS data), lost federal tax receipts from displaced workers, and the target displacement benefit amount (indexed to median income).
 The output: the applicable tax rate for the upcoming period.

 An independent administering body.
 A new office or board — comparable in independence to the Federal Reserve or the Congressional Budget Office — charged with certifying the input data, running the formula, and publishing the resulting rate.
 This body would have no discretion over the formula itself, only the data inputs, minimizing concerns about delegation of legislative authority.